Guide to the Henry S. Kaiser Jr. papers

 Arrangement: The materials have been retained in the order in which they were given to the Archives.

 Digitized copies: Select images in the collection have been digitized and added to Alaska’s Digital Archives.
-Use search term “Henry S. Kaiser Jr.” to find the images.
+For information about obtaining copies please contact Archives and Special Collections.

-Access restrictions: Nitrate photographic negatives were removed from this collection for preservations purposes.
+Access restrictions: Nitrate photographic negatives were removed from this collection for preservation purposes.
 Please ask Archives and Special Collections for further information.

 Rights note: Archives holds copyright to materials in the collection created by Henry S. Kaiser Jr. The collection contains materials not created by Kaiser which may be subject to copyright restrictions.